 Welcome to the website of the Annual Trail of Tears Commemorative Motorcycle Ride.
-This year, 2023, will present the 30th anniversary of the Trail of Tears Commemorative motorcycle ride.
+2024 will be the 31st anniversary of the Trail of Tears Commemorative Motorcycle Ride.

-If your reason for visiting the site is to learn about the Trail of Tears and the Ride we organize every year to commemorate the event in history, then, read on.
-If your visit here today is to see the recap of the 29th annual ride you can click here.
-And be sure to visit the 'Gallery' for the most recent photos provided of the 2022 ride.
-The 29th annual ride was one of the best ever... and if you missed it... well you'll just have to join us this year! because we'll be planning some really special things for the 30th anniversary ride!!
+If you visit the site to learn about the Trail of Tears and the Ride we organize every year to commemorate the trail of tears, read on. this event is the largest motorcycle rally in Northern Alabama and the largest organized motorcycle ride in the world!
+If your visit here today is to see the recap of the 30th annual ride, you can click here.
+And be sure to visit the 'Gallery' for the most recent photos provided of the 2023 ride.
+The 30th annual ride was filled with some challenges (but that's what makes it unique each year), and if you missed it, you'll have to join us in 2024!
+Because we'll be planning some really special things for the 31st anniversary ride!

-Every year tens of thousands of motorcyclists gather in the small town of Bridgeport, Alabama to pay tribute by riding the official trail of tears route and bring remembrance to this tragic event in America's story.
-This motorcycling event is the largest ride in the world, It has gathered as many as 150,000 motorcyclists producing a caravan as much as 50 miles long!
+Every year tens of thousands of motorcyclists gather in the small town of Bridgeport, Alabama, to pay tribute by riding the official Trail of Tears route and bring remembrance to this tragic event in America's story.
+This motorcycle event is the largest organized motorcycle ride in the world.
+It has gathered as many as 150,000 motorcyclists producing a caravan as much as 50 miles long!

-The organization that hosts the ride, the 'Alabama-Tennessee Trail of Tears corridor Association, Inc.’ (attotcai) works to make this event a fitting remembrance and an enjoyable experience for all the motorcyclists that pay tribute.
-Here on this website you'll learn about the history of the Trail of Tears, see the trail first hand, and feel the brotherhood shared by those who ride it. join us on these web pages to see the largest annual motorcycle ride in America, and use the information to help you plan to be a part of it.
-Accommodations, ride schedule, and event information are all here at your fingertips.
-Join us on the ride along part of the original Trail of Tears to honor the Cherokee, Choctaw, Chickasaw, Creek, and Seminole nations.
+The organization that hosts the ride, the 'Alabama-Tennessee Trail of Tears Corridor Association, Inc., works to make this event a fitting remembrance and an enjoyable experience for all the motorcyclists that pay tribute.
+Here on this website, you'll learn about the history of the Trail of Tears, see the trail firsthand, and feel the brotherhood shared by those who ride it.
+Join us on these web pages to see the largest organized motorcycle ride in the world and use the information to help you plan to participate.
+Accommodations, ride schedules, and event information are all here at your fingertips.
+Join us on the ride-along part of the original Trail of Tears to honor the Cherokee, Choctaw, Chickasaw, Creek, and Seminole nations.

 join our mailing list!

 There is no requirement to register for the ride.
-However, if you would like to join our mailing list we will be able to keep you up-to-date on ride events and any changes that may be required to keep everyone informed about hotel or camping accommodations or any other status changes regarding the ride.
+However, suppose you would like to join our mailing list.
+In that case, we will be able to keep you up-to-date on motorcycle ride events and any changes that may be required to keep everyone informed about hotel or camping accommodations or any other status changes regarding the ride.